NoahDay/CICE/README.md

 - Where are waves propagated from?

-    Yes, from the closest ice-free cell.
+    Wave statistics are taken from the closest ice-free cell.
 It uses a 1D wave scattering advection scheme, so it reads in wave direction but theses directions don't evolve over time.

 - What output does this module produce?